What is data mining?

 Data mining can look for correlations with external factors; while correlation does not always indicate causation, these trends can be valuable indicators to guide product, channel, and production decisions.
 The same analysis benefits other parts of the business from product design to operational efficiency and service delivery.

-People have been collecting and analysing data for thousands of years and, in many ways, the process has remained the same: identify the information needed, find quality data sources, collect and combine the data, use the most effective tools available to analyse the data, and capitalise on what you’ve learned.
-As computing and data-based systems have grown and advanced, so have the tools for managing and analysing data.
+People have been collecting and analyzing data for thousands of years and, in many ways, the process has remained the same: identify the information needed, find quality data sources, collect and combine the data, use the most effective tools available to analyze the data, and capitalize on what you’ve learned.
+As computing and data-based systems have grown and advanced, so have the tools for managing and analyzing data.
 The real inflection point came in the 1960s with the development of relational database technology and user-oriented natural language query tools like Structured Query Language (SQL).
-No longer was data only available through custom coded programmes.
+No longer was data only available through custom coded programs.
 With this breakthrough, business users could interactively explore their data and tease out the hidden gems of intelligence buried inside.

 Data mining is a key component of business intelligence.
 Data mining tools are built into executive dashboards, harvesting insight from Big Data, including data from social media, Internet of Things (IoT) sensor feeds, location-aware devices, unstructured text, video, and more.
 Modern data mining relies on the cloud and virtual computing, as well in-memory databases, to manage data from many sources cost-effectively and to scale on demand.

 - Understand the problem – or at least the area of inquiry.
 The business decision-maker, who should be in the driver’s seat for this data mining off-road adventure, needs a general understanding of the domain they will be working in – the types of internal and external data that are to be a part of this exploration.
 It is assumed that they have intimate knowledge of the business and the functional areas involved.